Anonsevenseven/Anonpack/README.md

 Aerie is now ATX, by C418

+An Ordinary Day is now the intro for Fake Triplets, by C418

 Comforting Memories is now AMS, also by C418

 Firebugs is now the intro section of Figure 8, by C418